Earthworms in Massachusetts – History, Concerns, and Benefits

 With regard to jumping worms, these species are not known to overwinter as adults, but rather perish with the onset of cold temperatures, but their young (eggs and immatures) are able to survive in tiny, resilient cocoons which are very small in size and the color of the soil surrounding them.
 Therefore, these cocoons can be nearly impossible to spot with your own eyes and are easily moved (albeit accidentally) in these substrates.

 It seems that at this time, if a citizen is concerned about these earthworms, they can aid in reducing their spread by avoiding actions that increase their rate of distribution through human mediated movement.
-Reportedly, jumping/crazy worm species naturally expand their range very slowly.
-For example, a best management practice may be to avoid purchasing these species for fishing bait or vermicomposting, or avoid moving soils or compost where these worms are present to new locations.
+Reportedly, jumping/crazy worm species naturally expand their range very slowly (up to 40 ft. per year).
+For example, a best management practice may be to avoid purchasing these species for fishing bait or vermicomposting, or avoid moving soils or compost where these worms are present to new geographic locations.

 If you think you have “crazy worms” in your garden, do not panic.
 While you may not be able to eliminate them from your garden, you can still play a part in preventing their spread.